-8. The Two Faces of Machiavelli: The Prince & The Discourses
+12. The Two Faces of Machiavelli: The Prince & The Discourses

-Re.
-Readings: Excerpts in Cahn.
-Book One and the Preface to Book two of The Discourses are the key texts.
+Readings: Excerpts in Cahn, pp. 256 - 281: Book One and the Preface to Book two of The Discourses are the key texts.

-Note: I have a special handout on how to approach the study of Machiavelli including a recommended sequence of specific readings.
+Note: Please consult my lecture slide (in the "Graphics" file) on how to approach the study of Machiavelli, including a recommended sequence of specific readings.

-9. Machiavelli: Realist?
+13. Machiavelli: Realist?
 Cynic?
 Patriot?

-The Cycle of Regimes: nature, history and political necessity; From 'virtue' to 'virtu'.
+The Cycle of Regimes: nature, history and political necessity; from 'virtue' to 'virtu'.